 - pain under the ribs or in the shoulders

 - vaginal bleeding.

 If you have any of these, seek medical advice immediately from:

-If you need any more information you should speak to a BPAS doctor or nurse, your GP or call the NHS non-emergency line by dialling 111.
+If you need any more information you should speak to a BPAS nurse or midwife, but you can also talk to your GP or call the NHS non-emergency line by dialing 111.